isomerpages/moe-xingnanpri/_expedition/Commemorative Events/90th Anniversary Celebrations (2021 to 2022).md

 <br>

 More celebratory activities were held along the way as we approached our school's 90th anniversary finale.
-[Click]( https://xingnan90th.wixsite.com/home/initiatives) on the following link to learn more about the initiatives that have been implemented.
+[Click]( https://xingnan90th.wixsite.com/home/initiatives) on the following link to learn more about the initiatives that were implemented.